SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Hobgoblin Bloodlord.md

 reason: 2
 intuition: 3
 presence: 3
-traits:
-  - name: Infernal Ichor
-    effects:
-      - effect: When the bloodlord is reduced to 0 Stamina, they spray burning blood.
-          Each creature adjacent to the bloodlord takes 3 fire damage.
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the bloodlord can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Soul Sword
+    name: Soul Sword
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 11 corruption damage; P < 2 bleeding (save ends)
+        tier1: 11 corruption damage; P < 2 bleeding (save ends)
-        t2: 16 corruption damage; P < 3 bleeding (save ends)
+        tier2: 16 corruption damage; P < 3 bleeding (save ends)
-        t3: 19 corruption damage; P < 4 bleeding (save ends)
+        tier3: 19 corruption damage; P < 4 bleeding (save ends)
+      - cost: 2 Malice
-      - effect: Each target is marked until the end of the encounter or until they die.
+        effect: Each target is marked until the end of the encounter or until they die.
           The bloodlord's allies gain an edge on strikes against any target marked this way.
 The bloodlord can have up to three targets marked this way.
 If they mark a new target who would exceed the limit, the oldest mark ends.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Take Point!
+    name: Take Point!
     icon: 🏹
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One ally
     effects:
+      - name: Effect
-      - effect: The target moves up to their speed and can use a signature ability.
+        effect: The target moves up to their speed and can use a signature ability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: An Army From Blood
+    name: An Army From Blood
     icon: ❗️
     cost: 3 Malice
     keywords:
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 10
     target: The triggering creature
     trigger: A non-minion hobgoblin within distance takes damage.
     effects:
+      - name: Effect
-      - effect: Three hobgoblin recruits manifest from the target's blood into unoccupied spaces adjacent to the target.
+        effect: Three hobgoblin recruits manifest from the target's blood into unoccupied spaces adjacent to the target.
+  - type: feature
+    feature_type: trait
+    name: Infernal Ichor
+    icon: ⭐️
+    effects:
+      - effect: When the bloodlord is reduced to 0 Stamina, they spray burning blood.
+          Each creature adjacent to the bloodlord takes 3 fire damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the bloodlord can take 10 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way
+  - type: feature
+    feature_type: ability
-  - name: Advance!
+    name: Advance!
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 10 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target gains 10 temporary Stamina and can move up to their speed.
+        effect: Each target gains 10 temporary Stamina and can move up to their speed.
           Then each non-minion target can make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Skulls Abound
+    name: Skulls Abound
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 3 aura
     target: Self
     effects:
+      - name: Effect
-      - effect: Until the end of the encounter, the bloodlord surrounds themself with a storm of flying skulls.
+        effect: Until the end of the encounter, the bloodlord surrounds themself with a storm of flying skulls.
 Any enemy who enters the area for the first time in a round or starts their turn there takes 8 corruption damage and takes a bane on their next power roll until the start of their next turn.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: I Am Fire!
+    name: I Am Fire!
 I Am Death!
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 4
-        t1: 5 fire damage; P < 2 2 fire damage, push 2, prone
+        tier1: 5 fire damage; P < 2 2 fire damage, push 2, prone
-        t2: 5 fire damage; P < 3 7 fire damage, push 3, prone
+        tier2: 5 fire damage; P < 3 7 fire damage, push 3, prone
-        t3: 5 fire damage; P < 4 10 fire damage, push 5, prone
+        tier3: 5 fire damage; P < 4 10 fire damage, push 5, prone
+      - name: Effect
-      - effect: Until the end of the encounter, the bloodlord is wreathed in black flames.
+        effect: Until the end of the encounter, the bloodlord is wreathed in black flames.
 Whenever any adjacent enemy grabs the bloodlord or uses a melee ability against them, that enemy takes 5 corruption damage.
-        name: Effect
 ~~~